qase-tms/qase-python/qase-pytest/README.md

 ## Usage

+For detailed instructions on using annotations and methods, refer to [Usage](docs/usage.md).

 ### Link tests with test cases in Qase TestOps

 To link the automated tests with the test cases in Qase TestOps, use the `@qase.id()` decorator.